Enter a keyword and click on Search to see results

 The National Teams of ECVET Experts provide a pool of expertise to support the implementation of a European Credit System for Vocational Education and Training (ECVET).
 They promote the adoption, the application and the use of ECVET in the Programme Countries and provide counselling to VET relevant competent bodies and institutions.

 More information available at:

-- organising training courses, study visits, forums and partnership-building activities;
+- organising training courses, study visits, forums, cooperation and partnership-building activities;

 - developing and documenting training and youth work methods and tools;